qualisys/QTM-Connect-For-Unity/README.md

 The scripts below can be attached to GameObjects for streaming data from QTM.
 They are built using the [Qualisys Real-time Client SDK for .NET](https://github.com/qualisys/RTClientSDK.Net).

+* **RTGenericSkeleton.cs** - Control a generic Unity rig using custom skeleton streaming from QTM.
 * **RTSkeleton.cs** - Add this script to use qtm skeleton data to drive mecanim humanoid character in Unity.
 * **RTMarker.cs** - Add this script to a Game object to set the position of game object from a specific labeled marker name.
 * **RTUnlabeledMarker.cs** - Add this script to a Game object to set the position of game object from a specific unlabeled marker id.